magnussolution/magnusbilling7/wiki/en/modules/templateMail/templateMail.rst

 From name
 """""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _templateMail-fromemail:

-From e-Mail
+From email
-"""""""""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.